Income Arrived Late

 Caregiving Integration

-Projected the financial impact of supporting an aging parent.
-Evaluated long-term care exposure and asset protection considerations as a structural planning input, not an afterthought.
+Projected the financial impact of supporting an aging parent and treated caregiving as a structural planning input.
+It affected cash flow, flexibility, and future decisions.

 05